Yomguithereal/kotatsu/README.md

 var kotatsu = require('kotatsu');
 ```

-Every method of the lib handles the same configuration object (similar to the CLI arguments):
+Every method of the library uses the same configuration object (similar to the CLI arguments):

 *required*